OpenGenus/cosmos/README.md

 # Contributions

 The success of our vision to bring knowledge offline** depends on you.
 Even a small contribution helps.
-All forms of contribution are highly welcomed and valued.
+All forms of contributions are highly welcomed and valued.

 When you contribute, your name with a link (if available) is added to our [contributors list](https://github.com/OpenGenus/cosmos/wiki/contributors).